Asian American Resources

 Asian Americans have been a part of American history for over 200 years.
 They came to North America and Hawai’i during the 19th century to fill labor needs and build a better life for their families.
 The earliest Asian immigrants arrived in Utah during the 1860s as the core workforce on the Transcontinental Railroad.
 An estimated 12,000 highly skilled Chinese immigrants made up about 90% of the Central Pacific Railroad Company’s workers, paving the way for the economic growth and industrialization of Utah and the nation.
 However, their achievements were not celebrated until recently.

-Utah's Asian American communities are dynamic and unified, with a wide range of small businesses, professionals, leaders, restaurants, cuisines, specialty shops, churches, artists, and cultural groups across the state.
+Utah's Asian American communities are dynamic and unified, with a wide range of small businesses, professionals, leaders, restaurants, cuisines, specialty shops, churches, artists and cultural groups across the state.
 The annual Utah Asian Festival draws 20,000 people together, reflecting the beauty and diversity of the Asian American community.
-Despite the changes, the community leaders' longstanding efforts to support one another remain the same: to make Utah a safe place where their children and grandchildren can thrive.

 See: Kem C. Gardner Policy Institute Diversity in Utah Data Book (2021)